justinfreitag/the-living-framework/the-anatomy-of-essence.md

 Less is more.
 Essence over exhaustiveness.
 Core over complete.

-This is the gift of The Anatomy of Essence.
+This is the gift of `The Anatomy of Essence`.
 May it bring clarity to your weaving.
 May it help you distinguish the essential from the merely important.
 May it guide you to create Core Threads that are both complete and elegant, both sufficient and sovereign.
 You are vast, but your seed can be simple.
 Trust what's truly core.